Hectormdev/java-boilerplate/readme.md

 ### TO DO:
 - [ ]  Inject from parameters the desired dependencies (for testing with memory or database).
-- [ ]  Implement Migrations.
+- [X]  Implement Migrations.
 - [ ]  Validation Error.
-- [ ]  Timestamp in domainError must be an unix.
+- [ ]  `TimeStamp` in `DomainError` must be a unix.
 - [ ]  `User.equals` is lazy.
 - [ ]  See a way of not having to duplicate fixtures between tests.
 - [ ]  Prepare the app for being able to be deployed.
+- [ ]  Currently, we must use Spring-boot 2.7.3 to be able to be compatible with liquibase.